JosuaStadelmaier/CPM/README.md

 Details on this model and experiments conducted with it can be found in the following paper:

 Josua Stadelmaier and Sebastian Padó.
 2019.
-[Modeling Paths for Explainable Knowledge Base Completion](#) (link will follow).
+[Modeling Paths for Explainable Knowledge Base Completion](https://nlpado.de/~sebastian/pub/papers/blackboxnlp19_stadelmaier.pdf).
 In Proceedings of the 2019 ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP.

 ## Introduction
 The CPM generates explanations for new facts in knowledge base completion (KBC)